Rennsen/TP1_ALSDD_R-T/CodeBlocks/README.md

 **For that reason, it is advised to remove the QST6 folder when operating on the main program and only add it to inspect the complexity computation.**
 **As for the iteration counter, it is included in QST2 as expected and will print the number of iterations with respect to 'n'.**

+## HERE IS THE LINK FOR THE REPO/ https://github.com/Rennsen/TP1_ALSDD_R-T.git
 ## Contributors

 - Rayan Derradji ([GitHub](https://github.com/Rennsen))